Business Tips

 xiii.
 Entering into a contract with a related party in case of companies having prescribed paid-up capital or the amount of the transaction exceeds the prescribed amount.

-Penalty As per Section 117
+Penalty, As per Section 117

-In case of failure to file resolution or Agreement as per section 117(1), within the period specified under the Companies Act, then the following penalty shall be applicable:
+In case of failure to file a resolution or Agreement as per section 117(1), within the period specified under the Companies Act, then the following penalty shall be applicable: